 Hardy kiwis recently have gained popularity as both ornamental vines and fruiting vines.
-Hardy kiwis are not the same species of kiwi that produces the fuzzy brown fruits available in grocery stores.
-The fruits of hardy kiwi are smaller and smooth-skinned.
+Hardy kiwis are not the same species of kiwi that produces the fuzzy brown fruit available in grocery stores.
+The fruit of hardy kiwi is smaller and smooth-skinned.

 Kiwis are vigorous vines that will need strong support.
 Once vines are established, they may grow as much as 20 feet a year.
 A fairly high trellis is needed to support them, usually very wide and up to 6 or 7 feet so fruit can be picked easily.
 They will grow well in both heavy and light soils, but need irrigation during hot, dry weather.
 A windbreak will provide them with protection from winter damage if conditions become particularly severe.
 They leaf out very early in the spring, so both flower buds and young shoots are subject to spring frosts.

 The species most likely to produce fruit in our climate is Actinidia arguta.
 The variety 'Ananasnaja' has the largest fruit of any of this species, and it is very sweet.
 The name is Russian and means "pineapple-like."
-Like most kiwis, plants are male and female so they are often sold in quantities of three, one male and two female, to ensure pollination.
+Kiwis are dioicous meaning there are both male and female plants.
+Thus, they are often sold in quantities of three, one male and two females, to ensure pollination.
 'Issai,' a newer variety from Japan, is self-fruitful so the home gardener with only space for one vine might want to try it.
 'Issai' is also a smaller, more compact vine than other kiwis.

-Most ornamental of the kiwis is 'Artic Beauty,' a variety of the species Actinidia kolomikta.
-Fruit are smaller, the size of a large grape, but the leaves contain pink and white variegation.
+Most ornamental of the kiwis is 'Artic Beauty' (Figure 11) which is a variety of the species Actinidia kolomikta.
+Fruits are smaller, the size of a large grape, but the leaves contain pink and white variegation.
 Males are more colorful than females, but it may take several years and maturity of the vines before they begin to produce colorful leaves.
 This species flowers earlier than the others, so do not expect to use it as a pollinator for other species.

 Kiwis are a new plant for the Midwest, and much still needs to be learned about growing them.
 It currently appears that their value as vines for ornamental purposes and screening outweighs their dependability for fruit production, because of their early growth during times when spring frosts are still frequent.